freemanpeterson/SWIFTPowershell/README.md

 Support:
 ```
 If you have a question mail with subject "SWIFTPowershell Question"
-If you have a request mail with subject "SWIFTPowershell Request"
 ```
 Legal:
 + This module is not part of SWIFT™ or SolarWinds™